ricardocaste/ml-detecting-exoplanets/README.md

 ### Data

-Data files required to run the code are the `exoTest` and `exoTrain` labelled time-series datasets from https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data.

-or download the compressed csv from the repo `exoTest.csv.zip` and `exoTrain`
+Data files required to run the code are the `exoTest` and `exoTrain` labelled time-series datasets from https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data. or download the compressed csv from the repo `exoTest.csv.zip` and `exoTrain.csv.zip`